matomo-org/developer-documentation/docs/3.x/generated/Piwik/DataTable/Filter/ExcludeLowPopulation.md

     - `$minimumValue` (`Piwik\DataTable\Filter\number`|`Piwik\DataTable\Filter\false`) &mdash;
        The minimum column value.
 Rows with column values < this number will be deleted.
 If false, `$minimumPercentageThreshold` is used.
     - `$minimumPercentageThreshold` (`bool`|`float`) &mdash;
-       If supplied, column values must be a greater percentage of the sum of all column values than this precentage.
+       If supplied, column values must be a greater percentage of the sum of all column values than this percentage.

 <a name="filter" id="filter"></a>
 <a name="filter" id="filter"></a>